pe712/PSC/docs/docs/algorithms.md

 While recording, you can move your car to create a trajectory (with teleop for example or another navigation node).

 ## Localization
 Gmapping is doing SLAM.
 But to be more efficient when the map is created, you can use particle filters algo to localize only the car.
+Similarly to Gmapping, you can clone particle filters from [here](https://github.com/mit-racecar/particle_filter) (I suggest you to watch their demo video, it is very impressive).

-Change map in particle_filter/launch/map_server.launch
+First, change the map in particle_filter/launch/map_server.launch to load the map of the current racing environnement.
 ```
 roslaunch particle_filter localize.launch
 ```
-The pose estimate is exported in live to pf/pose/odom
+The pose estimate is exported in live to pf/pose/odom.

 ## Planning
 You need to have recorded waypoints previously.
 You can also place waypoints one by one but it will be quite long.